DemocracyDevelopers/raire-rs/README.md

         * `continuing` : Only present if `type` is `NEN`.
 An array of candidate indices.
       * `difficulty` : a number indicating the difficulty of the assertion.
       * `margin` : an integer indicating the difference in the tallies associated with the winner and loser.
+      * `status` : This is a field that may be added by a user, never produced by raire-rs itself.
+It is an object containing fields that the visualizer can use.
+Currently, it uses the `risk` field as a number indicating how the audit is going.
     * `difficulty` : a number indicating the difficulty of the audit.
 This is the maximum of the difficulties in the assertions array.
     * `margin` : an integer indicating the smallest margin of the audit.
 This is the minimum of the margins in the assertions array.
     * `winner` : The index of the candidate who won - an integer between `0` and `num_candidates-1`.